Irratzo/Containers/content/setup.rst

   salloc: Waiting for resource configuration
   salloc: Nodes cn0381 are ready for job

-The granted compute node here is `cn0381`.
-In general from the compute node will be similar like `cn0XXX`.
+The granted CPU compute node here is `cn0381`.
+The general form for the CPU compute node likes like `cn0XXX` for GPU compute node `gnXXX`.
 Now you should SSH to the compute node to run interactively our job using the command

 .. code-block :: bash